Ragr3n/TerminalConnect/README.md

 ### 0.0.3

 - Added setting for extra YAML input files and possibility to use variables from yaml in connection string.
+Added web connection method.
 Cleaned up code.

 ---
 ## Todo